Checklist For Buying A Website

 - If content is a major factor when buying a site, make sure its unique on the web and not copied off of other sites by using copyscape.com.
 This service is well worth its price!
 Make sure the seller owns all copyrights to the content as well and demand that info in writing.

-- Is the website listed in wikipedia.org, or linked to frequently from social media sites?
+– Is the website listed in wikipedia.org?

-- A high PageRank means the page is well linked to and indexed, but it doesn’t mean a site or page gets a lot of traffic.
+– A high PageRank means the page is well linked to and indexed, but it doesn’t necessarily mean a site or page gets a lot of traffic.

 - Run several other website analysis tools, like the ones listed in our free analysis website tools category.